menu

 One downside of living in Jensen is that it can take a long time to commute to work.
 In Jensen, the average commute to work is 36.70 minutes, which is quite a bit higher than the national average.

-Being a small town, Jensen does not have a public transit system used by locals to get to and from work.
+Jensen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jensen in 2022 was $47,843, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $191,372 for a family of four.
 However, Jensen contains both very wealthy and poor people as well.